ambewas/react-introduction/step_2/chapter_2.md

 `this.state.music.push(album)`

 However, this will **not** cause your component to update.
-The proper way to mutate `this.state` is via the `this.setState()` method, which we'll use later on in this course.
+The proper way to mutate `this.state` is via the `this.setState()` method, which we'll use later on in this course - and go into detail about it as well.